vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0710.md

     binaryName = "vega"
 ```

-#### Important changes for the vegavisor config
+#### Important changes for Visor config

 - `stopDelaySeconds` - Number of seconds that Visor waits before it sends a termination signal (SIGTERM) to running processes that are ready for an upgrade.
 After the time has elapsed, Visor stops the running binaries (SIGTERM).

 - `[autoInstall.asset]` - This section has been renamed from `[autoInstall.assets]` and it has been restructured.

-:::note Setry node use case
+:::note Sentry node use case

 The `stopDelaySeconds` is a useful parameter for sentry nodes.
-Let's set it for a few seconds to allow the sentry node to forward all the data to other nodes.
+Set it for a few seconds to allow the sentry node to forward all the data to other nodes.
 :::

 ### 12. Start the upgraded network